rtillies/LaunchElectionDay/README.md

 => [#<Candidate:0x00007f9edf376c90...>]
 ```

-## Iteration 3 (Hungry for more exercise, not expected you'll get here)
+## Iteration 3 (Hungry for more exercise, it's not expected you'll get here)

 Create an `Election` class that satisfies the following requirements.